DanielAttner/Short-Hop-Laser/Readme.txt

-The file with all the code is called jews.... should have probably changed that The file with all the pictures i use is called game
+The file with all the code is called main

+Game is now on Steam with its new title:  Short Hop Laser Its only 1$ so consider trying it :)

+I have removed the exe and data files here but will keep the python code up if people want to read it.

+I may add to the game to include levels, boss fights, and a tutorial in the future if i feel up to it.

 [Space]  shoots laser